Markets & Food Events

 Brisbane Genki Markets

-Located in the bustling Charlotte Street, the Japanese influenced Genki Markets are the perfect way to end the week.
+Located in bustling Charlotte Street, the Japanese-influenced Genki Markets are the perfect way to start the week.
 Expect Japanese snacks like takoyaki (fried octopus balls), taiyaki (fish-shaped sweet pastry) and matcha cakes ideal for on-the-go market shopping.
 Genki Mart owner, Mitch Fujimoto, started the event to show off local talents who create pottery, jewellery, crochet accessories and art.
 With gorgeous arts and crafts, delicious street food and drinks, and all-round positive vibes, how could you not want to visit?
-And if you miss out this time, there is always the following fortnight.
+And if you miss out this time, there is always next week.

 Where: Charlotte Street, Brisbane CBD